 What a gift, to learn to recognize the call of the soul!
 Thanks, Southwestern!
-Here’s an excerpt from a paper I wrote for the Addiction Assessment and Treatment class that I took last winter with Jason Holley:
+Here’s an excerpt from a paper I wrote for the Addiction Assessment and Treatment class that I took with Jason Holley:

 In the past, I have had trouble connecting with a personal understanding of the word soul.
 Dictionaries tend to define soul in terms of the immortal aspect of an individual; I have often had trouble fitting the idea of personal immortality into my worldview.
 In my mid-30s, I felt strongly drawn to end my corporate career in the high-tech industry to focus full-time on spiritual practice and to find more meaningful work—so I did (and as a result, a decade later, here I am at Southwestern).
 After leaving my high-tech career, a deep dive into Tibetan Buddhism gave me a personal understanding of the word spirit (to me, spirit refers to the mysterious nondual nature of awareness and experience, which can be revealed through specific meditation practices; through these practices, I recognized how, in a sense, everything is spirit and spirit is immortal).
 However, the word soul still did not resonate.